 My new book project, Contemplating Melancholy: Women's Writing of the English Civil War, explores how and why women writing in seventeenth-century England featured melancholy in their work.
 My work will show how these writers embraced their war-inflicted isolation, displacement, and loss as a source of inspiration and developed an artistic identity distinct from that of their male peers.
 Yale's Beinecke Library has awarded me the Edith and Richard French Fellowship to underwrite research for the book during a semester-long residency in Spring 2020.

-Assistant Professor of Drama
+Associate Professor of Drama

 My primary area of research centres around performances of history, memory and heritage.
 We are all fascinated by the past because it is the best way of planning for the future.
 The simple question that my research continually returns to again is this: how is the future affected by the performance of what has been forgotten?
 I have written publications, directed performances, and facilitated workshops on this research topic for many years.
 For example, my most recent book, Theatre and Residual Culture, considered what happened when Irish playwright J.M.
 Synge staged performances about a pre-Christian history that Catholic Ireland at the turn of the twentieth-century desperately wanted to forget.
 I am equally interested in how communities use contemporary theatre to perform their own histories, memories and heritage to a wider public.

 Areas of expertise: performance (theory & practice), stylistics and the language of drama, Shakespeare, 20thC and contemporary drama.